 - RSS Feed integration is missing in Zoho Social, whereas all other scheduling tools have this feature.

-- Zoho Social also falls into the expensive category when you take into account the features and UI it offers.
+- Zoho Social is pretty expensive for the features and UI it offers.

 Verified Zoho Social User

-Reporting is where I'd love to see the most improvement - there is not a way to look at combined analytics, or get accurate engagement numbers
+Reporting is where I’d love to see the most improvement – there is no way to look at combined analytics or get accurate engagement numbers.

-- eClincher has a feature where you can find top influencers based on keyword searches and also top content suggestions shared by those influencers.
+- eClincher has a feature where you can find top influencers based on keyword searches and their top content suggestions.

-- It has a centralized inbox that helps you monitor and listen; you have set up and also helps in viewing competitor activity updates.
+- It has a centralized inbox for monitoring, listening, and viewing competitor activity updates.

 - eClincher has an inbuilt media library that lets you upload images and videos to your own dedicated cloud storage.